basecamp/policies/privacy/index.md

 Our default practice is to not access your information.
 The only times we’ll ever access or share your info are:

 **To provide products or services you've requested**.
 We do use some third-party services to run our applications and only to the extent necessary process some or all of your personal information via these third parties.
-You can view the list of third-party services we use in each product: [Reacher](reacher-subprocessors/index.md).
+You can view the list of third-party services we use in each product: [Reacher](reacher-subprocessors/index.md), [Reacher Help Center](reacher-help-center-subprocessors/index.md).
 Having subprocessors means we are using technology to access your data.
-No Basecamp human looks at your data for these purposes unless an error occurs that stops an automated process from working and requires manual intervention to fix.
+No Reacher human looks at your data for these purposes unless an error occurs that stops an automated process from working and requires manual intervention to fix.
 These are rare cases and when they happen, we look for root cause solutions as much as possible to avoid them from reoccurring.
 We also use some other processors for other business functions, which you can view: [Company processors](company-processors/index.md).

 **To help you troubleshoot or squash a software bug, with your permission.** If at any point we need to access your account to help you with a Support case, we will ask for your consent before proceeding.